Pi-Apps-Coders/website/src/wiki/development/DOCUMENTATION.md

 esac
 ```

-#### Updated apps verification QEMU armhf/arm64 Chroot:<br>
+#### Updated apps verification via GitHub Actions ARM:<br>
 The github actions tests the install and uninstall scripts of each updated app on PiOS Bullseye and Bookworm armhf and arm64 images before creating a pull request for the automatic updates.
 If any script fails for a particular app on any image then the changes are dropped for that app and an error message is added to the pull request comment.

-This is accomplished by running pi-apps in github actions through a QEMU powered chroot (since github actions does not have armhf/arm64 hosted runners).
-The QEMU chroot is setup using https://github.com/theofficialgman/arm-runner-action which is a fork of https://github.com/pguyot/arm-runner-action with added functionality to run commands as the `runner` user, github action's default non-root user.
+This is accomplished by running pi-apps in github actions through a PiOS Bullseye/Bookworm armhf/arm64 chroot on the ubuntu-24.04-arm runner.
+The chroot is setup using https://github.com/theofficialgman/chroot-runner-action which is a distant fork of https://github.com/pguyot/arm-runner-action with removed functionality for QEMU (since it is not needed) and added functionality to run commands as the `runner` user, github action's default non-root user.

-This method of testing is NOT foolproof and app developers should make sure that their scripts error and exit in the event of an install or uninstall failure.
-Running in QEMU is also NOT the same as running on bare-metal arm hardware.
-An exception for [one app has already had to be made due to issues](https://github.com/Botspot/pi-apps/commit/10e55a74ea26ca4e4a11aad68dab1ce62a4d099f).